ugoertz/django-familio-docker/README.md

     └── docker-compose.yml-example

 Here data/src/django-familio contains the Django Familio git repository.
-Inside tthe data/media directory, the prefix numbers 1_, 2_, ... relate to the individual families/django sites (cf. below).
+Inside the data/media directory, the prefix numbers 1_, 2_, ... relate to the individual families/django sites (cf. below).

 Some further remarks on the docker containers that are used in the